HomeDocumentation

 CautiousBot is reserved and actively refers to email handoff when uncertain.
 Proactively adds uncertainty phrases.

-Balanced (Default)Normal responses.
+Balanced (Default, marked "Recommended")Normal responses.
 Only shows uncertainty when the user questions accuracy.

 ConfidentResponds as in normal operation.
 The learning phase only collects feedback without changing response behavior.